Alien vs. Predator Central logo

 A Predator Queen, sometimes referred to as the Matriarch

 The Predator Queen (also known as the Matriarch) is the highest rank available for a female Predator.
 She is the counterpart and mate of the Predator King and is an even more mysterious Yautja class.
-In earlier lore established in Aliens vs. Predator: Prey the Yautja society was matriarchical, with the females being bigger and more dominant.
+In earlier lore established in Aliens vs. Predator: Prey the Yautja society was matriarchal, with the females being bigger and more dominant.
 Later on in Alien vs. Predator: The Hunt Begins, the Matriarch was described as resolving on-world issues while a Clan Leader was conducting business away from Yautja Prime.
 The Predator Queen would produce an heir for the King, who would be known as a Prince.

 Conclusion